bennyhodl/bennyblockchain.github.io/about.md

 versed with or new to the topics, all are welcome.
 Be advised: discussion will be technical.

-This meetup is the South Florida/Miami chapter of [BitDevs in NYC](www.bitdevs.org).
+This meetup is the Tampa chapter of [BitDevs in NYC](www.bitdevs.org).

 ### Socratic Seminars